Midlothian Independent School District

 Midlothian Independent School District is a public school district based in Midlothian, Texas, United States.

-In addition to Midlothian, the district serves parts of Cedar Hill, Mansfield, Grand Prairie, Ovilla, and Venus as well as rural areas in northwestern Ellis County.
+In addition to the majority of Midlothian, the district serves parts of Cedar Hill, Grand Prairie, Mansfield, Ovilla, Venus, and Waxahachie, as well as rural areas in northwestern Ellis County.

 2015 TEA rating

 In 2015, the district received the "Met Standard" rating by the Texas Education Agency.
 All 9 individual Midlothian ISD campuses also met the standard in 2015.
 Two new schools, Midlothian Heritage High School and McClatchey Elementary School, were not rated for 2015 as they were brand new schools at the time.